What Is a Good GPA? High School and College Guide

 3.5 to 4.0 GPA: This range signals strong academic performance.
 It keeps you competitive for selective universities, merit scholarships, and honors programs.
 Most students in the top 10 percent of their class land in this range.

-3.0 to 3.4 GPA: A solid, respectable GPA.
+standardized3.0 to 3.4 GPA: A solid, respectable GPA.
 You qualify for thousands of colleges and many scholarship programs.
 You are not at a disadvantage for the majority of four-year universities.

 2.5 to 2.9 GPA: This GPA gets you into community colleges and less selective four-year schools.
 You can still build a strong college application by scoring well on the SAT or ACT.

 Below 2.5 GPA: You have fewer four-year college options, but community college remains a real path.
-Strong standardised test scores, a compelling personal statement, and upward grade trends can still work in your favour.
+Strong standardised test scores, a compelling personal statement, and upward grade trends can still work in your favor.

 A good GPA in high school depends on where you want to go.
 If your target is a highly selective university, aim for 3.7 or above on an unweighted scale.